-Average housing prices in Saskatchewan cities are around $330,800, which is approximately 52% below the national average housing price of $685,809 (Source).
+However, itโs important to note that Saskatchewan’s living cost is also among Canada’s lowest.
+The average housing price in Saskatchewan cities is around $330,800, which is approximately 52% below the national average of $685,809.
 This helps offset the lower minimum wage to some degree in terms of overall affordability.

 Some labour groups have criticized this planned timeline of $15 per hour as too slow.
 However, business interests have warned against implementing sharp minimum wage hikes too quickly in the name of competitiveness and reducing cost pressures.
 This is a contentious issue with plausible arguments on both sides.